00d/dnd3.5e-srd/001-md/DivineAbilitiesandFeats.md

 **Suggested Portfolio Elements:** Death, supreme.

-## Life Drain
+# LIFE DRAIN

 **Prerequisites:** Death domain.

 **Benefit:** As a free action, the deity can generate a cloud of darkness that rises from its body in a spread with a radius of 10 feet per divine rank and 10 feet high.
-The cloud blocks sight as a *deeper darkness *spell does, except that it cannot be countered by light effects (other than those cast by deities of higher rank).
+The cloud blocks sight as a *deeper darkness *spell does, except that it cannot be countered by light

+effects (other than those cast by deities of higher rank).
 Living creatures must make Will saves (DC 10 + the deity's Charisma modifier + the deity's divine rank) or die.
 Even with a successful save, living creatures still gain two negative levels (the save DC to remove the negative levels is the same as the first Will save).
 A single creature can be drained by the cloud only once per day, but the cloud's darkness remains effective.

 **Suggested Portfolio Elements:** Death, undead.

-## Mass Divine Blast
+# MASS DIVINE BLAST

 **Prerequisites:** Divine rank 6, Cha 29, Divine Blast salient divine ability.